IT Help Desk

 Free Application for Federal Student Aid

 Enroll in an eligible program of study.
-A limited number of certificate programs such as Emergency Medical Technician, Human Development and Learning, and Cisco
+A limited number of certificate programs such as Emergency Medical Technician, Advanced Emergency Medical Technician, Industrial Operations, Entrepreneurship, and Entertainment Technology

 qualify for financial aid.
 Credits for audited and continuing education courses do not count in any financial aid eligibility calculation.
 Campus counselors or faculty advisors can provide program information.
 Applicants who do not possess a high school diploma or GED or who are dually enrolled in high school and at Northeast State

 eligible for federal financial aid.
 Those students who are dually enrolled may be eligibile for the Tennessee Education Lottery Scholarship for Dual Enrolled Students

 Make satisfactory progress in your program of study in accordance with the Northeast State Financial Aid Office Satisfactory Academic Progress